sensible-hq/sensible-docs/internal-doc-guidelines.md

-- **no authoring in dash.readme** - the bottom line is: edit in Github or use readme's Suggested Edits mechanism! don't make direct edits in dash.readme
+- **no authoring in dash.readme** - the bottom line is: edit in GitHub or use readme's Suggested Edits mechanism! don't make direct edits in dash.readme

   - Why?
 If someone doesn't know better, they could edit the docs in dash.readme... but those edits will be overwritten the next time someone runs the readme-sync.
 There's no mechanism in dash.readme to warn them not to edit.
-Likewise, any suggested edits in ReadMe need to be manually merged to the Github docs rather than merged using ReadMe's mechanism.
+Likewise, any suggested edits in ReadMe need to be manually merged to the GitHub docs rather than merged using ReadMe's mechanism.